Stelioz/MyThesis_DTaaSS/README.md

 ## Contributing
 If you would like to contribute, please fork the repository, make changes, and create a pull request.

-## Software Development Team
-* Stylianos Zindros

 ## Special thanks
-For the development of this project, we used [FlexSim](https://www.flexsim.com/) from FlexSim Software Products, Inc. and we want to thank them for their support.
+For the development of this project, we used [FlexSim](https://www.flexsim.com/) (Student License) from FlexSim Software Products, Inc. and we want to thank them for their support.
+Also we would like to thank Mr. Krystian Kogut, International Sales Director and Board Member of [InterMarium](https://www.flexsim.com/contacts/intermarium/) for their help in acquiring the License.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.